Estimated reading time: 8 minutes

 Interested in Becoming a Counselor?

-Hopefully, these counselor skills have you feeling like it would be a great fit for you.
+Hopefully, these counselor skills have you feeling like they would be a great fit for you.
 We’re here to help you move forward in your career.

 Browse our certificate programs for more information on becoming a drug and alcohol abuse professional.